 Barriger rose to national prominence in the railroad world during the late 1920s and the early 1930s, first as a bureaucrat and, after World War II (1941-45), as president for four different lines: the Monon, Pittsburgh & Lake Erie, Missouri-Kansas-Texas, and the Boston & Maine.
 He was most active as a photographer in the 1930s when he led the railroad division of the Reconstruction Finance Corporation, though he continued taking pictures throughout a six-decade career.
 The over 60,000 diagnostic railroad photographs he took across the span of his career can he considered more then just x-rays of the industry and tools for research.
 They can also be considered art.

-This exhibition is no longer traveling.
+This exhibition is no longer in circulation.